ahmadajmi/multilingualwithangular/multilingualwithangular.md

 }]);
 ```

-If we want to add a prefix to the files we can rename the each one using a prefix in this case `locale-`.
+If we want to add a prefix to the files we can rename each of them using a prefix (in this case, `locale-`).

 ```
 translations